antonlogvinenko/jacket/README.md

 jacket
 ===

-Jacket, JVM Racket, implementation of Scheme subset on JVM Why?
-Because this is fun, big and ambitious.
+Jacket, implementation of Lisp (probably in future - Racket) on JVM.
+Pet project pursuing clear goals:
+1. Learning JVM internals
+2. Practicing theory of compilation and interpretation
+3. Building yeat another lisp implementation
+4. Doing something fun, big and ambitious
+- in that oreder.